PUMA Deviate NITRO Elite 3 Running Shoe Review

 Nike Vaporfly 4

-The Nike Vaporfly 4 and the PUMA Deviate NITRO Elite 3 are both super shoes optimized for events like the half marathon, offering lightweight builds and responsive rides.
+The Nike Vaporfly 4 and the PUMA Deviate NITRO Elite 3 are both super shoes optimized for events like a half marathon, offering lightweight builds and responsive rides.
 The Nike is significantly lighter, which can translate to better running economy and overall efficiency on race day.
 Meanwhile, the Puma features a roomier toebox, making it more accommodating and more comfortable for longer distances, like the full marathon.
-Both shoes have limited stability, but the PUMA is slightly better in that aspect.
+Both shoes have limited stability, but the Nike is slightly better in that aspect.

 Test Results